cloudentity/vertx-tools/README.md

 > NOTE<br/>
 > `routes` can also be defined as a map from string to an array of route objects.
 > All the arrays are joined in a single array and then the logic for default array routes configuration format applies.
-The order of joining is undefined.
+The arrays are joined in alphabetical order of keys.

 #### Base path